Marcelfedz/CyberMoE/README.md

 └── README.md
 ```

-📊 Dataset: Real-World Labeled TTP Logs
+### 📊 Dataset: Real-World Labeled TTP Logs
 Logs were collected from various endpoints across the UPC network and stored in Elasticsearch.
 Then:

 - Splunk alerts were used to label malicious behavior.
-- For each alert, we scanned a 10-minute window after the alert's Last_Ocurrence.
+- For each alert, I scanned a X-minute window after the alert's Last_Ocurrence.
-- We matched key fields like subject.account_name with the alert's user to label related logs.
+- I matched key fields like subject.account_name with the alert's user to label related logs.